-Drafter’s Note: Add the following paragraph if customer purchases DFS:
+Drafter’s Note: Add the following paragraph if customer purchases RSS.

-«Customer Name» shall schedule any Specified Renewable Resources identified in section 2.3.6.1 of Exhibit D to serve its Total Retail Load, and BPA shall provide DFS to such Specified Renewable Resources pursuant to section 2.3 of Exhibit D. «Customer Name» shall reduce its Tier 1 Block Amount schedule each hour, pursuant to section 4.5 of the body of this Agreement and section 2.3.1.5 of Exhibit D, in any hour in the month when the total scheduled generation from such Specified Renewable Resources is greater than the total Planned Resource Amount in section 2.3.6.2 of Exhibit D for such Specified Renewable Resources. «Customer Name» shall pay BPA for the Tier 1 Block Amount in the table below without any adjustment due to displacement of the Block Product for DFS.
+«Customer Name» shall schedule any Specified Renewable Resources identified in section 3.X of Exhibit J to serve its Total Retail Load, and BPA shall provide Resource Support Service to such Specified Renewable Resources pursuant to section 3 of Exhibit J. «Customer Name» shall reduce its Tier 1 Block Amount schedule each hour, pursuant to section 4.5 of the body of this Agreement and section 3.X of Exhibit J, in any hour in the month when the total scheduled generation from such Specified Renewable Resources is greater than the total Planned Resource Amount in section 3.X of Exhibit J for such Specified Renewable Resources. «Customer Name» shall pay BPA for the Tier 1 Block Amount in the table below without any adjustment due to displacement of the Block Product for RSS.

 End Option 1

-Option 2: Include if customer chooses a Flat Within-Month Shape.
+Option 2: Include if customer chooses a Flat Monthly Block.

 1.2 Flat Within-Month Shape